 Do the following task in groups of 3-4 students.
-Collect the powdery part of the ash (and avoid the big pieces from the ash).
-Take about 5 g (or a table spoonful) ash.
+Take about 5 g (or a table spoonful) of powdery part of ash (and avoid the big pieces from the ash).

-Here either every group of students can weigh 5 g of ash or the teacher can weigh 5 g and collect on watch glass, then tell students to take approximately same amount.
+Here either every group of students can weigh 5 g of ash.
+The teacher can alternatively weigh 5 g and keep on watch glass, and students can take approximately same amount by visual estimation.

 Step 1: Fold a filter paper and set it in a funnel (instead of filter paper, a clean white thick cloth kept on a tea strainer can also be used).
-Set this funnel/strainer on an empty beaker.